Cascable/swift-on-windows-poc/README.md

 ### Windows Demo Project

-The demo project requires a modern version of Visual Studio (Community edition is fine) with the `clang` toolchain installed.
+The demo project requires a modern version of Visual Studio (Community edition is fine) with the `Clang` toolchain installed.
 I've been building this project on Windows 11 with a recent Swift development build installed - earlier versions are untested.

 The project won't build out-of-the-box due to a hard-coded path to the Swift runtime, which is needed by the linker.